Glorious Times at the Spessart Inn

 Glorious Times at the Spessart Inn (Herrliche Zeiten im Spessart) is a 1967 West German comedy film directed by Kurt Hoffmann and starring Liselotte Pulver, Harald Leipnitz, and Vivi Bach.

-It is the last in a trilogy of films begun by The Spessart Inn in 1958.
+It is the last in a trilogy of films spawned by The Spessart Inn in 1958.
 The plot this time revolves around time travelling.

 The film's sets were designed by the art directors Isabella and Werner Schlichting.
 It was shot at the Spandau Studios in Berlin and on location in Bavaria, Hesse and Vienna.